-- Please remain in your cars for morning drop-off and afternoon car rider dismissal. - Please pull forward, to the front door, during morning drop-off, and have your child(ren) exit to the right, ON THE SIDEWALK, for safety purposes - · Breakfast is from 7:00am-7:20am daily. - The Instructional Day for students is from 7:25am-2:10pm. - Students should be present in their homeroom class by 7:25am to avoid receiving a tardy at 7:26am. - Afternoon dismissal begins at 2:05pm. - o Walkers will be released at 2:05pm from the Cafeteria (midway the building). - o We will begin to dismiss car riders and buses at 2:07 pm. - · Car Riders should be picked up, no later than 2:30pm; unless they remaining for a scheduled After - · ALL transportation changes must be in writing for the safety of our students.
-Please feel free to text, dojo, or email a teacher for changes and call, text, dojo, or email in the event of an emergency. - Students will not be released after 1:45 pm.
-Staff and students are beginning to get students in dismissal areas to be released from various locations in the building on time. - Please understand, students picked up before 1:45 pm will receive a tardy. - o Please reference Code of Conduct.
+• Breakfast is from 7:55am-8:20am daily.

+- The Instructional Day for students is from 8:20am-3:10pm. - Students should be present in their homeroom class by 8:21am to avoid receiving a tardy. - Please follow the direction of the faculty and staff for morning and afternoon arrival and departure. - Afternoon dismissal begins at 3:10pm.

+Walkers will be Car tiders to dismiss car/daycare van riders and buses at 3:10 pm from the front entrance.
+Car Riders should be picked up, no later than 3:30pm; unless they are remaining for a scheduled After School event. - ALL transportation changes must be in writing for the safety of our students.
+Please feel free to text, - dojo, or email a teacher for changes and call, text, dojo, or email in the event of an emergency. - Students will not be released for dismissal after 2:45 pm.
+Staff and students are beginning to get students in dismissal areas to be released from various locations in the building promptly. - Please understand, students picked up before 2:45 pm will receive a tardy.
+Please reference the RCSS Code of Conduct.